 - Book time in your calendar to make it part of your schedule and stick with it.
 Your goal is to stay active and visible in order to continue to attract those that may want to form a trusted relationship.

 - Be realistic about how much you can invest in time and money on marketing your business.
-If you only have 30 minutes each morning or at lunchtime, schedule it to do some inbound marketing activity that will benefit your business.
+If you only have 30 minutes a couple of mornings a week, schedule it to do some inbound marketing activity that will benefit your business.

 To collect ideas and content to share, you can either use Evernote or the OneTab extension.